wwwzrb/LigBee-Review/README.md

 ## Acknowledgement

-The USRP implementation referred to the following repos:
+Very grateful to the authors of the following repos, from which the USRP implementation is developed:

 - Pieter Robyns [gr-lora](https://github.com/rpp0/gr-lora) [python-loranode](https://github.com/rpp0/python-loranode)
 - Matt Knight [gr-lora](https://github.com/BastilleResearch/gr-lora)

-Very grateful to the authors of the above repos!
-Thanks for their great efforts to reverse engineering LoRa and develop effective tools to manipulate COTS LoRa.
+Thanks to their great efforts to develop effective tools to manipulate COTS LoRa and reverse engineering LoRa.

 We also thank the technique supporters from Silicon Labs, who provide valuable suggestions to our COTS implementation.